meshery/meshery/docs/pages/guides/tutorials/Importing_HelmCharts_into _Meshery.md

 layout: tutorials
 title: Understanding How to Import Helm Charts into Meshery
 abstract: In this tutorial, we will explore how to import  Helm charts using Meshery.
 Helm charts simplify the deployment and management of Kubernetes applications.
-permalink: guides/tutorials/Importing HelmCharts to Meshery/
+permalink: guides/tutorials/Importing_HelmCharts_into_Meshery/
-redirect_from: guides/tutorial/Importing HelmCharts to Meshery/
+redirect_from: guides/tutorial/Importing_HelmCharts_into _Meshery/
 model: kubernetes
 kind: helm-charts
 type: guides